PowerShell/vscode-powershell/docs/encoding.md

 ### Tell-tale signs of encoding issues

-Often encoding errors present themselves are parse errors in scripts.
+Often encoding errors present themselves as parse errors in scripts.

 If you find strange character sequences occurring in your script, you can look them up in [this handy reference](https://www.i18nqa.com/debug/utf8-debug.html), which often confirms a UTF-8/Windows-1252 encoding problem.

-In the example below, an en-dash (&ndash;) appears as the characters `â€“`:
+In the example below, an en-dash (`–`) appears as the characters `â€“`:

 ```text
 Send-MailMessage : A positional parameter cannot be found that accepts argument 'Testing FuseMail SMTP...'.